Tongue-tie can affect a baby's oral development, as well as the way he or she eats, speaks and swallows.

 For example, tongue-tie can lead to:

 - Breast-feeding problems.
 Breast-feeding requires a baby to keep his or her tongue over the lower gum while sucking.
-If a baby isn't able to move or keep his or her tongue in the right position, he or she might chew instead of suck on the nipple.
-This can cause potentially significant nipple pain and interfere with a baby's ability to receive breast milk.
+If unable to move the tongue or keep it in the right position, the baby might chew instead of suck on the nipple.
+This can cause significant nipple pain and interfere with a baby's ability to get breast milk.
 Ultimately, poor breast-feeding can lead to inadequate nutrition and failure to thrive.

 - Speech difficulties.
 Tongue-tie can interfere with the ability to make certain sounds — such as "t," "d," "z," "s," "th" and "l."
 It can be especially challenging to roll an "r."

 - Poor oral hygiene.
-For an older child or adult, tongue-tie can complicate oral hygiene — making it difficult to sweep food debris from the teeth.
+For an older child or adult, tongue-tie can make it difficult to sweep food debris from the teeth.
 This can contribute to tooth decay and inflammation of the gums (gingivitis).
-Tongue-tie can also lead to the formation of a gap or space between the two bottom front teeth (lower central incisors).
+Tongue-tie can also lead to the formation of a gap or space between the two bottom front teeth.

 - Challenges with other oral activities.
 Tongue-tie can interfere with activities such as licking an ice cream cone, licking the lips, kissing or playing a wind instrument.

 - Tongue-tie (ankyloglossia).
 American Academy of Otolaryngology-Head and Neck Surgery. http://www.entnet.org/content/tongue-tie-ankyloglossia.
 Accessed March 31, 2015.

 - Tongue-tie.
 NHS Choices. http://www.nhs.uk/conditions/tongue-tie/Pages/Introduction.aspx.
 Accessed March 31, 2015.